SwizzyStudios/SV-SwizzysDistillery-CFR/README.md

 SV-SwizzysDistillery-CFR
 =
 This mod will add in a new machine called the Distillery.
 This is a purchase only machine from Gus for 5,000g.
 This new machine will allow the creation of new Alcoholic Beverages: Moonshine, Vodka, Tequila, and Whiskey.
-These beverages are considered alcoholic and will provide the tipsy buff.
-These beverages can also be fermented to increase the quality by placing them into a cask.

 [SwizzyMeads](https://github.com/SwizzyStudios/SV-SwizzyMeads) Included
 =